teivah/100-go-mistakes/docs/index.md

     When creating a certain number of goroutines, consider the workload type.
 Creating CPU-bound goroutines means bounding this number close to the `GOMAXPROCS` variable (based by default on the number of CPU cores on the host).
 Creating I/O-bound goroutines depends on other factors, such as the external system.

+In programming, the execution time of a workload is limited by one of the following:

+* The speed of the CPU—For example, running a merge sort algorithm.
+The workload is called CPU-bound.
+* The speed of I/O—For example, making a REST call or a database query.
+The workload is called I/O-bound.
+* The amount of available memory—The workload is called memory-bound.

+???+ note

+    The last is the rarest nowadays, given that memory has become very cheap in recent decades.
+Hence, this section focuses on the two first workload types: CPU- and I/O-bound.

+If the workload executed by the workers is I/O-bound, the value mainly depends on the external system.
+Conversely, if the workload is CPU-bound, the optimal number of goroutines is close to the number of available CPU cores (a best practice can be to use `runtime.GOMAXPROCS`).
+Knowing the workload type (I/O or CPU) is crucial when designing concurrent applications.

  [Source code](https://github.com/teivah/100-go-mistakes/tree/master/src/08-concurrency-foundations/59-workload-type/main.go)

 ### Misunderstanding Go contexts (#60)